“I think it’s part of my personality. I love to travel. I love different cultures and philosophical perspectives on things.”

-- Thrive on spontaneity and relish finding something new and fresh every day.
+- Thrive in spontaneity and relish finding something new and fresh every day.

 - Will use sign language to communicate with locals if necessary.

-- Learn a few foreign expressions, vocabulary, and point and gesture to make themselves understood.
+- Learn a few foreign expressions, vocabulary, and points and gestures to make themselves understood.

 - Engage in hard-core, sometimes potentially dangerous, adventure tourism such as canoeing in exotic locales.

-- Buy authentic arts and crafts, clothes while traveling.
+- Buy authentic arts and crafts and clothes while traveling.